The ultimate guide to UML diagrams

 Benefits of UML diagrams

 Not all programmers understand and specialize in the same type of code and programming languages.
-There are hundreds of different ways to develop the same library of code.
-A UML diagram ensures that programmers with different skills and efficiencies can work together.
+Using a standard notation, UML diagrams enable programmers with different skills to work together effectively.

 When to use a UML diagram